 Your cat’s dental health is very important to us.
 Approximately 70% of cats over the age of 2 to 3 have some degree of periodontal disease (tartar, plaque, gingivitis, tooth resorption).
 Each comprehensive physical examination will include an evaluation of your cat’s mouth.

-Pre-medications to relax your cat & decrease anesthesia medications
+- Pre-medications to relax your cat & lower anesthesia medications

-Summary of the findings & dental radiographs with the doctor
+- Summary of the findings & dental radiographs (x-rays) with the doctor

 Dental radiographs are vital to any dental procedure as two-thirds of your cat’s tooth lies below the gingiva.
 All patients will have full mouth dental radiographs taken under anesthesia prior to any dental procedure.
 Often times significant disease lies under the gum line and may be undetected without utilizing dental radiographs.
 A diagnosis and treatment plan can only be completed after full mouth dental radiographs are evaluated by a veterinarian.
 If an extraction is required, post-operative dental x-ray(s) will be taken to ensure all root(s) were extracted.

 Why so much concern about my cat’s mouth?